hiattzhao/hiattzhao.github.io/_posts/2017-08-12-how-i-became-a-web-developer.markdown

 date:   2017-08-12
 comments: true
 ---
-This website, built with [Jekyll][jekyll] and hosted on [GitHub Pages][github], marks another milestone in my web development endeavor.
+This website, built with [Jekyll][jekyll]{:target="_blank"} and hosted on [GitHub Pages][github]{:target="_blank"}, marks another milestone in my web development endeavor.
 I learned something on the web and did my research to figure things out, a skill that is essential to a web developer.

 I have been a professional web developer for exactly 11 months.
 I currently work at a small technology company that's been around since 1979.
 However, how I arrived at my current position is not a typical straight path.